mkiats/chatbot-middleware/Roadmap.md

 Need to change partition key to something index-able, instead of uuid
 - ChatbotDb maybe can partition by status
 - Pagination for /list command
+- Exception handling

 # Azure GUI Deployment
 - Create exceptions to handle custom errors
 - Find way to authenticate without using 'az login', Can try EnvironmentalCredentials
 - Deployment fails when using in the cloud, suspect authentication issue with the DefaultCredentials
+- Chatbot deployed should be added to CosmosDb

 Users